Top 10 Books to Empower Kids About Their Bodies

 Do You Have a Secret?
 (Let’s Talk About It!) by Jennifer Moore-Mallinos, illustrated by Marta Fàbrega

-A very gentle book describing the difference between good secrets and bad secrets and what to do if you have a bad secret. [picture book, ages 4 to 7]
+A very gentle book describing the difference between good secrets and bad secrets and what to do if you have a bad secret. [picture book, ages 4 and up]

 No More Secrets for Me by Oralee Wachter, illustrated by Jane Aaron